PharrellWANG/crc/README.md

 ```
 ## Lib

-``Lib/Crc8`` is a naive implementation calculating the checksum bit by bit.
+``class Crc8{...}`` in ``Lib/Crc8/Crc8.h`` is a naive implementation calculating the
-It is too slow for real world application where the message is typically much
+checksum bit by bit for one-byte input data.
+It is too slow for real world application
-larger than just a few bits.
+where the message is typically much larger than just a few bits.

 ## References